Skip to Main Content

 In 2020, digital theses became required, and as such, theses submitted for degree periods after 2020 are all made available on DSpace in their original digital formats.
 Hardcopy theses from the 2004 academic year through 2020 were automatically scanned and added to DSpace.
 Theses completed prior to 2004 are scanned on demand, and are only scanned if an individual or an institution has requested an electronic copy of a particular thesis.
 Paper copies of theses are preserved by Distinctive Collections and will continue to be the official MIT copies of record.

 DSpace@MIT does not contain all MIT theses, only a selected group.
 All digital theses since the 2020 academic year are made available on DSpace after processing.
 Hardcopy theses from the 2004 academic year through the 2020 academic year were automatically scanned and added to DSpace@MIT.
 Theses completed prior to 2004 are scanned on demand, and are only scanned if an individual or an institution has requested a copy of a particular thesis.
-All of the scanning of paper theses is done on a cost recovery basis, and the first person/institution to request a particular thesis is the one who pays the scanning cost.

 It is our goal to scan all of the theses completed at MIT for DSpace@MIT; however, more than 125,000 theses have been completed at MIT.
 The 53,000 theses in DSpace@MIT only represent a fraction of MIT's print thesis holdings.
 Anyone interested in accessing a printable PDF file of a thesis not already in DSpace@MIT should make a request through the Distinctive Collections Request System, or contact Ask Distinctive Collections at Ask Distinctive Collections.